-This plate hides the Lian Li branded plate on the top cover, and its silver color matches the silver color of the top chamber.
+The build quality is impressive, with digital RGB backlighting throughout, excluding the Lian Li branded plate.
+A magnetic cover conceals the branded plate on the top cover, matching the silver color of the top chamber.

 The good thing is we don’t need to remove the top cover for this rotation.
 Rotation is built right into the structure.

-One cable is a 3-pin connector to power the motor of the pump.
-The other cable is a 3-pin JST cable to power the digital RGB LEDs.
+Two cables emerge from the mid-section of the housing, both with braided sleeves.
+One is a 3-pin connector for the pump motor, while the other is a 3-pin JST cable for the digital RGB LEDs.

 This cooler uses triple-chamber which are:

 All these chambers are connected into a unit to reduce the friction produced by the coolant’s flow.